“When the children are happy, everyone benefits.” Monocle

 Playground Curriculum

-What if computer science could be learned on trampolines, through sidewalk chalk, or by sliding down a data structure?
 Alongside the Ruoholahti Computer Playground, we developed a full curriculum that invites children to understand computing with their whole bodies.
+The playground is the hardware, the curriculum is the software.

-- Programmer Says: A logic game on trampolines introducing loops, conditionals, and debugging.
+- Programmer Says: a logic game on trampolines introducing loops, conditionals, and debugging.

-- Virus Tag: A new kind of tag game inspired by cybersecurity concepts.
+- Virus Tag: a new kind of tag game inspired by cybersecurity concepts.

 - Educator's Guide (PDF)